Nashua Computer and Internet Crimes Lawyers

 Note that for the purposes of the computer crimes statutes, the value or property or computer services will be the market value of the property or service at the time of the violation or the cost of reproducing or replacing the property if it is unrecoverable, damaged, or destroyed.

 If you have been charged with a computer-related crime in Nashua, New Hampshire, contact an experienced attorney immediately for legal guidance.
 As technology becomes the primary mode of communication and work for an increasingly digitizing world, the law is focusing significant attention on acts committed online.
-The Law Office of Chadwick-Fricano-Weber has years of experience defending clients against charges, and they can take a look at your particular situation to determine your most viable defense options in the face of computer-related accusations.
+Fricano&Weber P.L.L.C. has years of experience defending clients against charges, and they can take a look at your particular situation to determine your most viable defense options in the face of computer-related accusations.

 Legal Counsel Driven by Honesty